uvaai/ml2/10 Module 1/10 Logistic Regression/content.md

 The topic this week is Logistic Regression, which is a regression model that is used for classification problems.
-This model will also be the basic building block for Neural networks next module.
+This model will also be the basic building block we'll use to construct Neural Networks next module.

 ### Motivation